 Most formulas can be defined in the formula table or using the formula dialog in the data browser.
-Script formula can be created for formulas which cannot defined in the table because they are too long or too complex.
+Script formulas can be created for formulas which cannot defined in the table because they are too long or too complex.

 Script formulas can use all UniScript elements, such as if-else conditions and for-loops.